I’m a nerd for science.

 As you can probably imagine, increasing your stride length takes not only time, but proper coaching by a qualified professional.
 There are many aspects to improving your stride that a good coach can help with.
 It won’t happen overnight, but you can start to make incremental improvements with some good instruction.
 And it all starts with observation.
 Have someone watch you run, or take videos of you running, to learn what will help you to improve.

 It may be that you’ve got too much vertical oscillation, meaning, you’re pushing up instead of forward with each step.
 Or maybe you’re not swinging your arms properly, with just the right amount of torso twist.
 Or maybe you’re overstriding, which occurs when your forward foot lands too far out in front of your center of mass, or hips.
 A few video clips of you running can get you well on your way to success.

 If you can’t get some videos of yourself running you can pay attention to certain things when you run to try to determine whether or not there are things you can improve.
 My program will help you do this with audio-coaching and cadence-based music.
 Click here for more info!

-As always, leave a comment below.
+As always, leave a comment below or send me an email.
 I’d love to hear from you!

 Keep running to the beat!